top of page

 Organisations that proceed without a clear understanding of AI maturity face predictable risks:

-• over-ambitious initiatives that exceed readiness
+• Over-ambitious initiatives that exceed readiness

-• delivery failures caused by hidden constraints
+• Delivery failures caused by hidden constraints

-• governance gaps discovered only after AI is live
+• Governance gaps discovered only after AI is live

-• loss of confidence among leaders, staff, or regulators
+• Loss of confidence among leaders, staff or regulators

 These risks rarely arise because of the technology itself — they arise when readiness is assumed rather than assessed.

-5. Mitigating Actions — Using the Assessment Effectively
+5. Mitigating Actions

 An AI Capability and Maturity Assessment can be used in several ways:

-• as a standalone diagnostic
+• As a standalone diagnostic

-• as a baseline and target-setting exercise
+• As a baseline and target-setting exercise

-• as a periodic health check to confirm progress and course-correct
+• As a periodic health check to confirm progress and course-correct

 6. Final Thoughts